Sajalagn123/hw4-codingquiz-SajalAgn/README.md

 I added the questions and made it so that the starting menu is hidden and only the questions are displayed.
 I also added four options for each question.

 I hid the questions at the end and had the score card displayed when the last question was displayed or when the time had run out.
 I also made it so that the timer was reduced by 10 seconds when a question was answered wrong.

+I tried saving the highscores but it is not displaying the saved information.
+I also redirected the page.